-The MBTA has announced a station improvement project for customers of the Orange Line that involves replacing all elevators and an electrical unit substation at Tufts Medical Center Station.
+The MBTA has announced that the elevators at Tufts Medical Center Station are now fully functional.
+This was part of an improvement project for customers of the Orange Line that involved replacing all elevators and an electrical unit substation at Tufts Medical Center Station.

 When will the elevators be out of service?